biocoderep/tetradyme-app/README.md

 ## Live Application

-The application is deployed and accessible at: [Insert your Streamlit deployment URL here]
+The application is deployed and accessible at: https://tinyurl.com/tetradyme

 ## Overview